Div99/2048-Swift3/README.md

 # 2048-Swift3
-Swift3 implementation of 2048 using UICollectionView
+iOS implementation of 2048 in Swift3 using UICollectionView

+Added BestMove feature which automatically finds and performs the best move.